fcrozatier/champagne/README.md

 ## What is champagne?

 Champagne is a voting platform for massive competitions.
 It implements a peer ranking algorithm where people vote by comparing pairs of entries to let the best ones bubble up the surface.
-See [bubble graph](https://github.com/fcrozatier/NodeRank) for more details.
+See [NodeRank](https://github.com/fcrozatier/NodeRank) for more details.

 ## Features